JXHoverChan/gym_mauv_3D/README.md

-# Project Title
+# Path-following and Collision Avoidance Environment for DRL Control

 This repo implements a 6-DOF simulation model for an AUV according to the stable baselines (OpenAI) interface for reinforcement learning control.
+The environment contains a 3D path, obstacles and an ocean current disturbance.
+The goal for the agents is to steer the AUV on-path while combating disturbances and avoid obstacles along the trajectory.

 ## Getting Started